Avaiga/taipy-doc/docs/manuals/rest/rest.md

-__taipy-rest__ provides a Flask Api built on top of __taipy-core__ for you to use Taipy via a REST Api.
+__taipy-rest__ is a python library built on top of [__taipy-core__](../about.md#taipy-core).
+Its purpose is to automate the use of Taipy core features by providing a runnable Flask Application exposing REST APIs.

-This project is meant to be used as a complement for __taipy-core__ and its goal is to enable automation through REST APIs of processes built on taipy.
+It is particularly useful when it comes to integrating a Taipy application in a more complex IT ecosystem.

 ## What is a Taipy REST Api